 Once the survey is complete, users are given the option to provide an email address so they can receive a PDF copy of their response.
 This email address is not stored by Citizen Space, so responses remain anonymous.

-After selecting the 'Submit response' button their response is submitted and they are shown their unique response ID on the screen.
+After selecting the 'Submit response' button their response is submitted and they are shown their unique response ID on the screen (the Xs in the below screenshot would be replaced by letters and numbers for a real respondent).

 Email and completion messages